 How your application is evaluated

 A look at our current class statistics can be helpful in planning your application.
 The average GPA of admitted students for Fall 2014 was 3.3, with a mean combined verbal/quantitative GRE score of 294.
 The latter score may be a bit misleading as several students utilized either an MCAT or PCAT test in place of the GRE, or were waived from the requirement as they held a doctoral degree in health professions.
-As students ask us what profile might make an application competitive, we do project that admissions will be somewhat more competitive this year.
-We offer the following guidelines to applicants regarding GPA and GRE: For a strong college transcript with GPA of 3.4 or above, a combined GRE verbal/quant score of 292 or above could be acceptable.
-In contrast, if one’s combined GRE score is over 300, a GPA of 3.0 may still be competitive.
+We project a more competitive admissions process in 2015.
 Again, we will examine the totality of each application, but one must consider that graduate study poses greater challenges for most students, and the Admissions Committee seeks to ensure that a student can be successful.

 With the MPH Supplemental Application and the checklist in hand, you’re ready to go directly to the Admissions Website to begin the application process: Graduate Admissions